witlox/horao/docs/Telemetry.md

 # Telemetry

 `HORAO` is telemetrised using [OpenTelemetry](https://opentelemetry.io).
-Telemetry is switched on by default, but can be configured turned off by explicitly setting the environment variable `TELEMETRY` to `OFF`.
+Telemetry is switched on by default, but can be configured turned off by explicitly setting the environment variable `TELEMETRY` to `OFF` (usefull for automated tests).

 ```dotenv
 TELEMETRY=OFF